Why the world's first octopus 'farm' is generating controversy

 The color of the octopus, says Stacey, changes according to your mood.

 “When it’s orange-brown, it’s more like a kind of active or playful feeling.
-But with spots it’s more curious and interested.
+With spots it’s more curious and interested.
 Sometimes it’s swimming in shades of orange and brown, it comes close to you and it’s full of spots, just watching.
 It’s amazing.”

-For her, the animal shows its intelligence through its eyes.
-“When you look at him and he looks at you, you can feel there’s something there.”

 The UK is preparing to include in its legislation an amendment to the Animal Welfare Bill that recognizes the octopus as a “sentient” animal.